Broken intrinsic symmetry induced magnon-magnon coupling in synthetic ferrimagnets: Sample Fabrication and Experimental Details

-A bias tee was used to simultaneously apply a microwave current and measure the rectified DC voltage using a lock-in amplifier \cite{hossain_probing_2021}.
-A microwave frequency signal of +21~dBm power was supplied by an Agilent E8257D signal generator modulated with a frequency of 666.7 Hz.
-The external magnetic field $H_\mathrm{{0}}$ was applied in the sample plane at an angle of $45^{\circ}$ with respect to the device to achieve maximum signal strength \cite{harder_analysis_2011,liu_spin-torque_2011}.
-The microwave frequency was swept from $1$ to $18$~GHz in 86 steps, with the external field being varied from $+2000$ to $0$~Oe for each frequency step.
+A bias tee was employed to simultaneously apply a microwave current and measure the rectified DC voltage using a lock-in amplifier~\cite{hossain_probing_2021}.
+A microwave signal with an output power of +21~dBm was generated by an Agilent E8257D signal generator and amplitude-modulated at a frequency of 666.7~Hz.
+The external magnetic field, \( \boldsymbol{H}_\mathrm{0} \), was applied in the plane of the sample at an angle of \( 45^{\circ} \) relative to the device axis [see Fig.~\ref{fig:fig1}(b)] to maximize the signal amplitude~\cite{harder_analysis_2011, liu_spin-torque_2011}.
+For each applied field, the magnetic moments of the two ferromagnetic layers (NiFe and CoFe) reach equilibrium orientations characterized by angles \(\phi_\mathrm{a}\) and \(\phi_\mathrm{b}\), respectively, with respect to the external field direction \(\boldsymbol{H}_0\) [see Fig.~\ref{fig:fig1}(c)].
+These equilibrium angles were determined from micromagnetic simulations [see Fig.~\ref{fig:fig1}(e)].
+The microwave frequency was swept from 1~GHz to 18~GHz in 86 steps, while the external magnetic field was varied from +200~mT to 0~mT for each frequency step.

-As a spin rectification measurement, STFMR probes the excited magnons indirectly.
-An alternative approach is thermal BLS, which directly measures the magnon population in the magnetic material at a given temperature.
-We used microfocused thermal BLS measurements at room temperature in a backscattering geometry using a $532$~nm continuous wave single-mode laser and a high-numerical aperture $100\times$ objective lens ($\mathrm{NA=0.75}$).
-The inelastically scattered light was passed through a high-contrast multi-pass tandem Fabry Pérot interferometer with a contrast of at least $10^{15}$.
-The external field was swept from $+2000$~Oe to $0$~Oe.
-For each field value, the anti-Stokes BLS spectrum was recorded.
-The acquisition time for the spectrum at each field was 3 min.